mthambipillai/cert-anomaly-ids/Wiki.md

 The following parameters must be consistent accross the different commands `extract`, `detect` and `inspect` so they must be specified right after `spark-ids`.

-- `-f, --featuresschema` : Defines the json file of the schema that describes the different columns, their types, aggregation functions, etc...
+- `-f, --featuresschema` : Defines the path and name of the json file of the schema that describes the different columns, their types, aggregation functions, etc...
 More details about it can be found in the Features Schema subsection.
 - `-e, --extractor` : Defines the name of the entity extractor to use (how to define the source and destination entities based on the fields).
 Every entity extractor needs the original logs schema to contain some specific columns in order to be used.
 They are specified by the "Requires" list for each of the following already implemented entity extractors :
 	- `hostsOnly` : Use only the hostname given by reverse DNS, "NOT_RESOLVED" if it couldn't be resolved.
 Requires : `["srchost", "dsthost"]`
 	- `ipOnly` : Use only IP addresses.
 Requires : `["srcip", "dstip"]`